Secession in the United States: City secession

+The island of Nantucket attempted to secede from Massachusetts three times in the 20th century.
+In 1937, it was over public utility rates, in 1957 it was over state ownership of passenger ferry boats, and in 1977 over redistricting that would have diluted their representation in Congress.

 There was an attempt by Staten Island to break away from New York City in the late 1980s and early 1990s, leading to a 1993 referendum, in which 65% voted to secede.
 Implementation was blocked in the State Assembly by assertions that the state's constitution required a "home rule message" from New York City.

 The San Fernando Valley lost a vote to separate from Los Angeles in 2002.
 Despite the majority (55%) of the valley within the L.A. city limits voting for secession, the city council unanimously voted to block the partition of the valley north of Mulholland Drive.

 Other attempted city secession drives include Killington, Vermont, which has voted twice (2005 and 2006) to join New Hampshire; the community of Miller Beach, Indiana, originally a separate incorporated community, to split from the city of Gary in 2007 and Northeast Philadelphia to split from the city of Philadelphia in the 1980s.

 A portion of the town of Calabash, North Carolina, voted to secede from the town in 1998 after receiving permission for a referendum on the issue from the state of North Carolina.
 Following secession, the area incorporated itself as the town of Carolina Shores.
 Despite the split, the towns continue to share fire and emergency services.

-The town of Rough and Ready, California declared its secession from the Union as The Great Republic of Rough and Ready on 7 April 1850, largely to avoid mining taxes, but voted to rejoin the Union less than three months later on 4 July.
+The town of Rough and Ready, California, declared its secession from the Union as The Great Republic of Rough and Ready on 7 April 1850, largely to avoid mining taxes, but voted to rejoin the Union less than three months later on 4 July.

-The Northwest Angle, a small exclave of Minnesota that juts north into Canada due to a quirk in the definitions of the US-Canada border.
+The Northwest Angle is a small exclave of Minnesota that juts north into Canada due to a quirk in the definitions of the US-Canada border.
 Because of laws restricting fishing, some residents of the Northwest Angle suggested leaving the United States and joining Canada in 1997.
-The following year, U.S. Representative Collin Peterson of Minnesota proposed legislation to allow the residents of the Northwest Angle, which is part of his district, to vote on seceding from the United States and joining Canada.
-This action succeeded in getting fishing regulations better synchronized across these international (fresh) waters.
+The following year, U.S. Representative Collin Peterson of Minnesota proposed legislation to allow the residents of the Northwest Angle, part of his district, to vote on seceding from the United States and joining Canada.
+The action did not lead to secession, but did succeed in getting fishing regulations synchronized across international (fresh) waters.